knull-reaper/aimlabs_aimbot/README.md

     - Ensure the compiled OpenCV DLLs are either in the same directory as your executable or in a location included in the system's PATH environment variable so they can be found at runtime.

 **Note:** This process can be time-consuming and prone to errors.
 Carefully check compatibility between your GPU driver, CUDA Toolkit, cuDNN, and the OpenCV version.
 Consult online guides and the official documentation frequently.

-## ⚠️ CAUTION: IMPORTANT WARNINGS ⚠️

-**This software is intended for educational and research purposes ONLY.**

-Using aimbots or any form of cheating software in online multiplayer games like Aimlabs (or others) is strictly against their Terms of Service (ToS).

-**Using this software in online games WILL likely result in:**

-- **Permanent account bans.**
-- **Detection by anti-cheat systems.**
-- **Negative impact on the gaming community.**

-**By using or compiling this software, you acknowledge and agree that:**

-1. You understand the risks associated with using cheating software.
-2. You will **NOT** use this software in any online multiplayer environment or against other players.
-3. The author(s) and contributor(s) of this project are **NOT** responsible for any consequences resulting from the misuse of this software, including but not limited to account bans or legal action.
-4. You assume **ALL** responsibility for your actions related to this software.

-**Use this software responsibly and ethically, solely for learning and experimentation in offline or controlled environments.**